 "Do you believe in evolution?"
 I believe in science, so yes.
 Does that mean God isn't real?
 Not necessarily.

 "Do you think porn is sexist?"
 No. Porn is porn.
 First, while I do think 90% of it is a joke (laughable dialog, unrealistic positions, implausible scenarios, fake bodies, fake orgasms, etc.), the reality is that men and women are highly sexual and have their little triggers.
 As an example, most women I've known have expressed a desire to be submissive (to some extent; some more so than others).
 Whether it's a CEO who gets off on being whipped by a Dominatrix or a strong, independent woman who daydreams about being made to serve... sex is a mental sandbox for adults.
 The toys and role play may be different, but in the end... it's just people exploring their fantasies.
 As long it's legal and consensual, who gives a damn (I don't).
 BDSM.
 Group sex.
 Dressing up as the Tin Man from Oz.
 A Fruit Loops fetish.
 Making love on the beach under a full moon.
 Tame or taboo.... it's all good.
 Let your inner deviant out.

 "Are you into BDSM and/or are you a lifestyle Dom?"
-Ah, the Yang page.
-I do lean dominant, but not really.
-I just think they're great photos.
+Ah, the Yin page.
+I do lean dominant, but no. I just think they're great photos.

 "So none of those pictures are of a former lover?"
 No. Outing an ex isn't my thing, nor do I show off my Fat Bastard body.